bevy-cheatbook/bevy-cheatbook/src/basics/system-chaining.md

 # System Chaining

-Systems can take an input and produce an output.
+Systems can take an input and produce an output, and be connected together to run as a single larger system (chain).

+Think of this as "glue", for constructing larger systems out of multiple parts.

-One useful application of this is error handling:
+One useful application of this is error handling (allowing the use of `?`):

 ```rust,no_run,noplayground
 {{#include ../code_bevy_release/src/basics.rs:system-io}}
 ```

-Such systems cannot be registered individually (bevy doesn't know what to do with the input/output).
+Such systems cannot be registered individually (Bevy doesn't know what to do with the input/output).
 You have to connect them in a chain:

 ```rust,no_run,noplayground
 {{#include ../code_bevy_release/src/basics.rs:system-chain}}
 ```

-In general, this pattern is useful for any scenario where you have one system that requires data produced from another system.
+Chains are a specialized tool; only use them if you really want to construct large systems out of modular parts.
+Avoid using them as a general-purpose data passing mechanism.
+For most use cases, you probably want to use [Events](./events.md) instead.

+## Performance Warning

+Beware that Bevy treats the whole chain as if it was a single big system, with all the combined resources and queries.
+This implies that parallelism could be limited, affecting performance.

+Avoid adding a system that requires mutable access to anything, as part of multiple chains.
+It would block all affected chains from running in parallel.